KMU-SCRC/VLR/README.md

 4. Input START and Port Number of a connected device.
 ```

-Then You can see a confirmation of starting UART communication.
+Then you can see a confirmation of starting UART communication.

 If you want to see other functions in detail, type HELP.